 A Covid-19 risk assessment had been completed to support staff practice.
 Systems had been put in place to limit the risk of transmission which followed current guidance.
-For example, parents were not routinely permitted into the building, enhanced cleaning was in place with doors and windows opened to promote ventilation.
+For example, parents were not routinely permitted to be in the building, enhanced cleaning was in place with doors and windows opened to promote ventilation.

-The organisation had bought portable sinks to add to the current facilities to enable frequent hand washing.
+As there were no sinks in the area used by the service, the organisation had bought portable sinks to enable frequent hand washing.
 Children used them on arrival from school, when coming in from playing outdoors and before eating.
-Within the floor book, children had recorded information about Covid-19 which demonstrated they had a good understanding of infection prevention and control measures they needed to follow.
+They had completed a quiz about Covid-19 which demonstrated they had a good understanding of infection prevention and control measures they needed to follow.
 We advised staff of some aspects of infection prevention and control that could be improved.
 Paper towels need to be in a dispenser and children should be encouraged to wash their hands for 20 seconds.

-Staff prepared the environment before collecting children from school.
+Staff prepared the environment before children arrived from school.
 Staff participated in lateral flow testing and taking the temperatures of adults in the service.
 There was a isolation procedure in place if anyone presented with Covid-19 symptoms.

 In line with current guidance, staff maximised the use of outdoors.
-This included free flow access to the outdoor area.
-To support play outdoors, staff encouraged to take their games outside which meant children spent most of the session outside.
-Some natural shade next to the building offered children a cooler space to play.
+To support play outdoors, staff encouraged children to take their games outside which meant children spent most of the session outside.
+They played with their own scooters and had fun with the parachute.
 The organisation has been awarded a grant to be used to develop the outdoors.